Collagenase Clostridium histolyticum Injection

 - numbness, tingling, or increased pain in your treated finger or hand (after your injection or after your follow-up visit)

-Collagenase clostridium histolyticum injection can cause injury to the hand that may require surgical treatment or can be permanent.
-Call your doctor right away if you have trouble bending your injected finger towards the wrist after the swelling goes away, or if you have problems using your treated hand after your follow-up visit.
+When collagenaseClostridium histolyticuminjection is used to treat to treat Dupuytren's contracture it can cause injury to the hand that may require surgical treatment or can be permanent.
+Call your doctor right away if you have trouble bending your injected finger toward the wrist after the swelling goes away, or if you have problems using your treated hand after your follow-up visit.
 Talk to your doctor about the risks of receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].